 Must be ordered by your doctor and authorized by CalOptima.
-Your hospice care should start within 15 working days from the date CalOptima approved the request.
+Your hospice care should start within 15 working days from the date CalOptima receives the request.

 Must be ordered by your doctor and authorized by CalOptima.

 Must be ordered by your doctor and authorized by CalOptima, except in emergencies.
-You should get services within 15 working days from the date CalOptima approved the request.
+You should get services within 15 working days from the date CalOptima receives the request.

 Must be ordered by your doctor and authorized by CalOptima.
-You should get the medical supplies within 15 working days from the CalOptima approved the request.
+You should get the medical supplies within 15 working days from the CalOptima approves the request.